cairo-book/cairo-book/src/ch04-03-method-syntax.md

 }
 ```

-To call this associated function, we use the `::` syntax with the implementation name;
+To call this function, we use the `::` syntax with the implementation name;
 `let square = RectangleImpl::square(10_u64);` is an example.
 This function is namespaced by
-the implementation: the `::` syntax is used for both associated functions and
+the implementation: the `::` syntax is used for both trait functions and
 namespaces created by modules.
 We’ll discuss modules in [Chapter 7][modules]<!-- ignore -->.

+> Note: It is also possible to call this function using the trait name, with `RectangleTrait::square(10_u64)`.

 ### Multiple `impl` Blocks